WALKERS’ WORLD

 Day 18 TERRADILOS DE LOS TEMPLARIOS TO BERCIANOS DE REAL 23 km The terrain is quite flat as the Camino enters into the Province of Leon.
 There are several small villages along the trail which is a gravel track some of which is next to a motorway.
 After 12 km you reach Sahagun which was once the site of a Benedictine monastery and burial site of King Alfonso VI.
 Today there are religious buildings to admire and also shops and cafes for lunch or drinks.
 From here again the Camino runs parallel to a highway.
 There is some shade from trees that have been planted along the way and there are a few villages as you follow the route to the tiny village of Bercianos (population 200).

 Day 19 BERCIANOS DE REAL TO MANSANILLA DE LAS MULAS 27 km The flat monotonous countryside continues although now there is more shade along the path.
 Three small villages along the way have basic shops and cafes catering to pilgrims.
 The town of Mansanilla de las Mulas (population 1900) is surrounded by a 12th century wall and has a well-preserved medieval centre.
-At the River Esla there might be a chance for a swim on a hot day.

 Day 20 MANSANILLA DE LAS MULAS TO LEON 18 km After days of walking in remote countryside you may find it a culture shock to approach the city of Leon.
-If you choose to walk this section after 10 km you come to the town of Arcahueja and from here the route will be through suburban and industrial areas.
-The reward is when you reach the magnificent historic centre of Leon.
-NOTE: There are also buses from Mansanilla de las Mulas into Leon for anyone who is not committed to walk every step of the way.
+If you choose to walk this section, after 10 km you come to the town of Arcahueja and from here the route will be through suburban and industrial areas.
+The reward is when you reach the magnificent historic centre of Leon. ( NOTE: There are also buses from Mansanilla de las Mulas into Leon for anyone who is not committed to walk every step of the way.)
 There are many things to do in Leon including use the laundromats.
 One could easily spend a full day just seeing the

 sights.
 The Royal Basilica of San Isidoro is one of the great treasures of the Camino and in medieval times there were many miracles attributed to this saint.
 The Cathedral with its stained glass is one of the most beautiful in Spain.
 Leon is famous for its cuisine and after many days on the road you may enjoy the variety of restaurants.
 We recommend Leon as an ideal resting place along the Camino.